5.1. Introduction to OpenOCD

 -l logfile |

-Nuclei’s SPI controller, used in Nuclei RISC-V fpga evaluation board and other boards.
+The NUSPI driver provides support for Nuclei’s SPI controller, which is utilized in Nuclei RISC-V FPGA evaluation boards and other compatible hardware.

 flash bank name nuspi base size chip_width bus_width target spi_base [simulation]